Grade thresholds explained

 To achieve this, the thresholds may change from one series to the next.
 For example, if we find that the questions in a paper have been more difficult than last time, we have to lower the thresholds, or if we find the questions have been easier, we have to raise the thresholds.
 This is to be fair to candidates from one series to another.
 The guide and video on this page show how we make sure that all candidates taking our exams receive fair and accurate results.

-The grade threshold table shows the thresholds for each component and for each option.
-An option is a combination of components that make up the overall qualification.
-In the simplest cases, the component thresholds are added up to get the option threshold.
+The grade threshold table shows the thresholds for each component and for each possible combination of components.
+Each combination of components makes up the overall qualification.